Welcome

 Data will be collected by DSPs using daily tracking sheets and narrative notes.
 Staff will document the communication method used, the number of prompts required, and any environmental/contextual factors influencing the interaction.

 Progress is measured through consistency, generalization, and decreased reliance on prompts.
-Skills are considered emerging, maintained, or regressed based on quarterly data.
-If objectives are not being met over two quarters, a team review will be held to modify strategies or supports.
+Skills are considered emerging, maintained, or regressed based on quarterly data analysis.

-All goals are intended to enhance independence, dignity, and quality of life, and are updated annually or as the individual's needs evolve.
+Person-Centered Approach: All goals are designed to enhance independence, dignity, and quality of life, and are updated annually or as the individual's needs, preferences, and circumstances evolve.

 Click each button below for an overview of the service activities, including the metrics and parameters guiding them.